Last Updated on: 29th September 2023, 10:40 pm

-The snake plant could be considered a relative of the spider plant.
+The snake plant is like the spider plant.
 Not just because they’re both named after animals that many people are afraid of, but because it’s just as effective at purifying formaldehyde.

-The snake plant is also comparable to aloe vera in that it continues to release oxygen throughout the night.
+The snake plant is also comparable to aloe vera in releasing oxygen throughout the night.

 5/ Rubber Plant

-Despite the name, the rubber plant isn’t artificial.
+Despite its name, the rubber plant isn’t artificial.
 It still needs to be cared for, just like any living greenery.

 This will allow enough light and heat without overpowering the plant.
-Rubber plants can also get by and flourish without too much watering.
+Rubber plants can also flourish without too much watering.

 6/ Golden Pothos

 The golden pothos is often nicknamed “the cubicle plant” due to its omnipresence in workplaces across America.

 7/ Areca Palm

-You’ll also need to regularly water your areca palm to ensure it remains healthy and keep the humidity high by misting the soil during the winter.
+You’ll need to regularly water your areca palm to ensure it remains healthy.
+Temperatures between 65 and 75 degrees will help the plant grow and thrive.

 8/ Money Plant

-Dedicated followers of feng shui typically recommend avoiding plants in the bedroom, but an expectation is made for the money plant.
+Dedicated feng shui followers recommend avoiding plants in the bedroom, but an expectation is made for the money plant.

 9/ Tulsi Plant (Holy Basil)

-Colloquially known as Holy Basil in its native India, the Journal of Ayurveda and Integrated Medicine refers to the tulsi as a ‘herb for all seasons.’
+Known as Holy Basil in its native India, the Journal of Ayurveda and Integrated Medicine refers to tulsi as a ‘herb for all seasons.’

-If you keep a gardenia alive, though, you’ll be rewarded.
-As well as purifying the air, the plant naturally relieves anxiety and encourages a good night’s sleep.
+If you keep a gardenia alive, you’ll be richly rewarded.
+As well as purifying the air, the plant naturally relieves anxiety and promotes a good night’s sleep.